+Equity-based Compensation

-The Company has an equity-based incentive plan under which Directors and management are awarded share options and performance rights.
-The purpose of the plan is to assist in the incentivisation, reward and retention of Directors and management, align their interests with those of the shareholders of the Company and to focus on the Company's development strategy.
+The purpose of the Plan is to assist in the incentivisation, reward and retention of Directors and management, align their interests with those of the shareholders of the Company and to focus on the Company's development strategy through the award of equity-based incentives in the form of options or performance rights.

-Short-term and long-term incentive structure and consequences of performance on shareholder wealth
+Short-term and Long-term Incentive Structure and Consequences of Performance on Shareholder Wealth

-Given the Group's principal activities during the course of the financial period consisting of exploration, evaluation, development and mining of mineral resources, successful expansion and acquisition workstreams, the Board has for 2022 given significance to service criteria, performance criteria and overall market related criteria in setting the Group's incentive and retention schemes.
+Given the Group's principal activities during the course of the financial period consisting of exploration, evaluation, development and mining of mineral resources, successful expansion and acquisition workstreams, the Board has for 2023 given significance to service criteria, performance criteria and overall market related criteria in setting the Group's incentive and retention schemes.

 The Board does not consider the Group's earnings to be the only appropriate key performance indicator for setting remuneration packages.
-In addition, the issue of options and performance rights as part of the remuneration package of Directors, management, employees and contractors is an established practice for listed exploration, development and mining companies and has the benefit of conserving cash whilst appropriately rewarding and retaining the recipient.
+In addition, the issue of options and performance rights as part of of the remuneration package Directors. management, employees and contractors is an established practice for listed exploration, development and mining companies and has the benefit of conserving cash whilst appropriately rewarding and retaining the recipient.